-- 4) Each of the examinations/assessments prescribed by these bylaws and the regulations there under shall be conducted by a Board of Examiners constituted for the conduct of that examination/assessment. - 5) A candidate shall present himself / herself for each examination/assessment leading to the Bachelor of Science (Honours) in Speech & Hearing Sciences at the earliest scheduled examination/assessment after completion of the relevant course work, on the first occasion at which he / she is required to do so, provided that it shall be within the power of the Senate to declare that he / she is eligible to appear for that examination/assessment. - 6) A candidate must have evidence of satisfactory completion of the relevant mandatory course work in order to be eligible to enter the end-of-course examinations/assessments of a course unit.
-Completion is deemed as 80% attendance at lectures and practical classes and 90% attendance at clinical placements and a satisfactory competency report from clinical supervisors from all clinical placements relevant to the year's course work. - 7) A student who has less than the required mandatory attendance for a course unit in a given semester, without a valid excuse2, will not be allowed to enter the assessment of that course unit, which will be then deemed to be a failed first attempt which will be given an E grade.
-The student will be required to make up the shortfall in attendance of that course unit in the subsequent year, in order to be eligible to enter the assessment. - 8) If the student's absence from mandatory course work is covered by a valid excuse2, the subsequent attempt would be considered as his/her first attempt at the examination.
-The student will be allowed to make up the short fall in attendance and sit for the assessments within the same semester, by attending cover up sessions and/or completing special assignment(s), provided that he / she has a minimum of 50% attendance at lectures or 60% attendance at practical classes.
-If the student's attendance is below 50% at lectures, or below 60% at practical classes, the student will be required to make up the short fall in attendance in the subsequent year, in order to be eligible to enter the assessment of that course unit.
+- 4) Each of the examinations/assessments prescribed by these by-laws and the regulations there under shall be conducted by a Board of Examiners constituted for the conduct of that examination/assessment. - 5) A candidate shall present himself/herself for each examination/assessment leading to the Bachelor of Science Honours in Occupational Therapy at the earliest scheduled examination/assessment after completion of the relevant course work, on the first occasion at which he/she is required to do so, provided that it shall be within the power of the Senate to declare that he/she is eligible to appear for that examination/assessment. - 6) A candidate must have evidence of satisfactory completion of the relevant mandatory coursework which is specified in the module handbook order be eligible end-of-course in to to enter the examinations/assessments.
+A student must also secure 80% attendance at practical classes and 90% attendance at clinical placements and a satisfactory competency report from clinical supervisors from all clinical placements relevant to the year's coursework in order to be eligible to sit for the relevant examination. - 7) A student who has less than the required mandatory attendance for a course unit in a given semester, without a valid excuse (an excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee), shall not be allowed to enter the assessment of that course unit, which shall be then deemed to be a failed attempt which shall be given an E grade.
+The student shall be required to make up the shortfall in attendance of that course unit in the subsequent year, in order to be eligible to enter the assessment.

-2 An excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee.

-- 9) A student may be granted permission to postpone a scheduled attempt at an examination on the basis of a valid excuse accepted by the Senate.
-The attempt at which he/she sits the examination after the postponement shall be regarded as the attempt for which he/she has submitted a valid excuse. - 10) In the absence of an excuse accepted by the Senate2, failure to register and/or sit any due or scheduled examination/assessment shall be considered as an unsuccessful attempt at that examination/assessment.
+- 8) If the student's absence from mandatory course work is covered by a valid excuse (an excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee), the subsequent attempt would be considered as his/her first attempt at the examination.
+The student shall be allowed to make up the shortfall in attendance and sit for the assessments within the same semester, by attending cover up sessions and/or completing special assignment(s), provided that he/she has a minimum of 50% attendance at practical classes or 60% attendance at each clinical placement, as the case may be.
+If the student's attendance is below 50% at practical classes, or below 60% for one or more than one clinical placement, as the case may be, the student shall be required to make up the shortfall in attendance in the subsequent year, in order to be eligible to enter the assessment of that course unit. - 9) A student may be granted permission to postpone a scheduled attempt at an examination on the basis of a valid excuse accepted by the Senate.
+The attempt at which he/she sits the examination after the postponement shall be regarded as the attempt for which he/she has submitted a valid excuse. - 10) In the absence of an excuse accepted by the Senate (an excuse accepted by the Senate on the recommendation of the Student Appeals Committee (where relevant), the Faculty Board and the Medical Faculty Management Committee), failure to register and/or sit any due or scheduled examination/assessment shall be considered as an unsuccessful attempt at that examination/assessment which shall be given an E grade.